alanqchen/student-evaluation-webapp/README.md

 1. `heroku container:push web --recursive`
 2. `heroku container:release web`

+If it is the first time the database is started, set it up using

+1. `heroku run rake db:migrate db:seed`

 Note for Heroku, you also need to set `SECRET_KEY_BASE`.

 1. Generate a secrete key using `rake secret`